violetechuk/binfmt/README.md

 This repository contains libraries that help with formatting binary responses from `fetch()` requests in JavaScript.

 ## Usage

+> [!WARNING]
+> This library has little to no protection if the binary data given to it does not match the format you give it via `toJson()`.

 The following example is JavaScript code to read a binary response from a `fetch()` call that has the following information:
 - A 4-character header of `DATA`.
 - A null byte.